jeyabalajis/aws-certified-sa-pro-notes/docs/network/route53.md

 > Multi-value answer routing policy may cause the users to be **randomly sent to other healthy regions** that may be far away from the user's location.
 > So, if you want to maintain proximity as much as possible, use failover answer routing policy.

+> For simple availability enhancement, setting up Non-alias record with a multi-value answer configuration to target IP addresses of the web servers could be a good solution.

 ## Active-Active vs. Active-Passive

 - You configure active-active failover using any routing policy (or combination of routing policies) other than failover